ioquatix/kog/README.md

 # Kog

-Kog is a fantastic project with lots of potential.
+Kog is an experimental programming language with a syntax similar to Ruby.

+## Motivation

+Kog is an interpreted language which generates compiled code.
+The interpreter can execute the compiled code.

 ## Setup